Waqarabbasi07/vedio_hand_detector/README.md

 ## Project Overview

-This Python API facilitates downloading videos, detecting scenes, and identifying hands within the videos.
+This Python API facilitates downloading videos, detecting scenes, and identifying hands within the videos (create folder "**vedio_download**" to save vedio and in this folder create another folder **frame** to save multiple frames).
 It's built using FastAPI, PyTube, OpenCV, scenedetect, and cvzone.

 ## Key Features